hyunwoongko/beyond-lm/README.md

 After the discussion of the language models is over, The responder model generates the final output using the discussion.

-### Limitation and TODO
+### Limitation
-In the current code, each language model has a single speaking opportunity.
+1. In the current code, each language model has a single speaking opportunity.
 I plan to improve it that they can speak multiple turns to actually discuss.
+2. Sometimes, Social LM scenarios are exposed to users.
+I have to solve this.

 ### How to use
 ```python